usarscotus/legal-directory/frcp/rule_87.md

 (a) Interlocutory Sales; Delivery.

-(i) On application of a party, the marshal, or other person having custody of the property, the court may order all or part of the property sold—with the sales proceeds, or as much of them as will satisfy the judgment, paid into court to await further orders of the court—if:
+&nbsp;&nbsp;(i) On application of a party, the marshal, or other person having custody of the property, the court may order all or part of the property sold—with the sales proceeds, or as much of them as will satisfy the judgment, paid into court to await further orders of the court—if:

 &nbsp;&nbsp;&nbsp;&nbsp;(A) the attached or arrested property is perishable, or liable to deterioration, decay, or injury by being detained in custody pending the action;